×

 69% more than Catholic countries

-23% more than Non-religious countries
+76% more than Catholic countries

 Exports of goods > Services and income > BoP > Current US$ > Per $ GDP 0.503 BoP $ per $1 of GDP